Step Into Your Power

 – I agree to do my best to start and end all meetings on time.

-– If I intend to miss a session or arrive late, I agree to notify the group before the meeting starts.
+– If I intend to miss a session or arrive late, I agree to notify the facilitator before the meeting starts.

 – If I am late for a group, I agree to join the group whenever I can rather than miss the entire session.